 Develop an emergency policy for employees working from home

 Consider developing a new, written work from home policy that goes into effect only during emergencies.
 This policy can account for all special considerations that are different from your original policy, which may need to be reverted back to once the emergency ends.

-Connect to a virtual private network (VPN) if possible.
+Employees working from home should connect to a virtual private network (VPN)

 A VPN can provide a direct connection to the organization’s normal applications, similar to if the employee was connected directly to the organization’s network.
 This can hide the user’s IP address, encrypt data transfers in transit and mask the user’s location.
 If the organization already has a VPN, ensure that it can handle the extra bandwidth from the sudden influx of new remote users.

 Ensure software is updated